dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-zips-android.md

 This article describes how to recognize Zimperium zIPS threat alerts and what to do to resolve them.

 ## Troubleshoot virus or security threat
-When a virus or security threat is detected, Ziperium zIPS will enforce restrictions according to your organization's access policies.
+When a virus or security threat is detected, Zimperium zIPS will enforce restrictions according to your organization's access policies.
 You company's access policies could prevent you from accessing your work's network, apps, and email from your device.

-Ziperium zIPS will prompt you to take action to regain the access you've lost.
+Zimperium zIPS will prompt you to take action to regain the access you've lost.
 Select the threat and follow the instructions within the app to resolve it.

 Because the app is integrated with your company's MDM provider, you'll also see a warning about restricted access in the Company portal app.
 The warning instructs you to open Zimperium zIPS to fix the virus or security threat.